blazbrmnn/leapgesture/db/cv.jsonion.md

 }],

 projects: [
 {
 	namespace: 'git-lafemme',
 	title: "Lafemme fashion finder",
 	caption:
 	"Fashion community in app, where people help each other find the fashion items they love.",

-	sectors: ["fashion", "tech"],
+	sectors: ['fashion', 'tech'],
 	t: 2012,

 	waystones: {

 	1: [
-	"Finding love and clothes isn't all the same - though friends and couples can also fit one another.", "To an outsider a relationship seems a mist, as is building an application for a fashion community.
+	"Finding love and clothes isn't all the same - though friends and couples can also fit one another", "To an outsider a relationship is a mist, and likewise building an application for a fashion community takes guesswork.
 User feedback is weaver of strategic decisions that carve out the final product, code and design...
 All to leave glimpses of driving passions visible on the outside." ],

 	2: {
 	"User interviews":
-	"Devising customer research and performing user interviews with around 50 fashion enthusiasts, aiming to better understand local caregiving community and to deliver a product market fit." },
+	"Devising customer research and performing user interviews with around 50 fashion enthusiasts (somehow), aiming to better understand local caregiving community and to deliver a product market fit." },

 	3: {
 	"Agile software development":